justonia/unitycloudbuild/README.md

 This tool requires you to specify your API key, organization ID, and project ID for any of the commands to work.

+If the organization ID and project ID are not in the environment variables or not provided as an argument, the tool will attempt to locate your ProjectSettings.asset file and pull those values from it.

-The easiest way to provide these data are to specify them as environment variables:
+Another way to provide these config values are to specify them as environment variables:
 * API Key: `UNITY_API_KEY`
 * Org ID: `UNITY_ORG_ID`
 * Project ID: `UNITY_PROJECT_ID`